 Year 12 Travel and Tourism

 The Tourism industry in NZ is being re-imagined.
-This re-imagining will mean the industry will need to adapt and pivot to the changing times.
-A post-covid industry will need people who are adaptable and have a solid understanding of the challenges the industry is facing now and in the short term.
+This means that the industry will need to adapt and pivot to the changing times.
+A post-Covid industry will need people who are adaptable and have a solid understanding of the challenges the industry is facing now and into the future.
 The government has made a commitment to the Tourism industry that it will be an important 'cog in the wheel' of NZ's economic recovery.
 NZ is in a great place, being a country that has dealt with the Covid-19 crisis well.
-This means we will be a desirable location for travellers from all over the world and it is predicted that our Tourism Industry will recover quicker than other countries around the world.
+This means we will be a desirable location for travellers from all over the world and it is predicted that our Tourism Industry will recover more quickly than other global destinations.

 Now is the time to get involved in TOURISM!